Zaragoza Spain Travel Guide

 3. Zaragoza great museums

 If you like a good museum, Zaragoza is the City for you!
-It’s home to many museums including a Tapestry museum, a Roman Archeological museum, an Origami museum and lots more which evolve around art and Goya in particular.
+It’s home to many museums including a Tapestry museum, a Roman Archaeological museum, an Origami museum and lots more which evolve around art and Goya in particular.

 Photo credit: Mariya Prokopyuk